 Big news!
-We're opening a shop in beautiful Davis Bay, British Columbia!
+Janna is opening a pop-up shop in beautiful Davis Bay, British Columbia!

 We'll be offering handcrafted wooden tapestry looms, a gorgeous selection of yarns for both weaving and knitting and of course woven artwork by us ladies here at EVERLEA.